-If you're planning to buy a pulse oximeter, you need to consider some of the key features that will help you make your choice.
-Here is everything you need to know about pulse oximeters before making the final decision.
+If you're planning to buy a pulse oximeter, you need to consider some key features that will help you make the right choice.
+Here is everything you need to know about pulse oximeters.

-There are two most common types of pulse oximeters: stationary and portable.
+There are two types of pulse oximeters to choose from: stationary and portable.

 A stationary pulse oximeter - these are quite bulky and predominantly used in hospitals.
 The advantage of stationary pulse oximeters is that they provide highly accurate results, allow monitoring several indices and show the data in the form of graphs, which is very convenient.

 Portable pulse oximeters - these models are best suited for home use.
 In addition to being compact in size, they are easy to use and require no special training or skill.
 Portable models can further be divided into three groups.
 They are:

 - Finger pulse oximeters, perfect for use on the go.